File 329 · Open (folklore)

 The sequence.

-1. 1817 The haunting is said to begin with strange sounds at the Bell farm.
+1. 1817 The haunting is said to begin with animal apparitions and strange sounds at the Bell farm.

-4. 1894 Martin Ingram publishes the “authenticated history” that fixes the story in print.
+6. 1894 Martin Ingram's An Authenticated History of the Bell Witch fixes the story in print.

 Full bibliography.

-1. Martin Van Buren Ingram, An Authenticated History of the Bell Witch (1894).
+1. Martin Van Buren Ingram, An Authenticated History of the Bell Witch (1894), and the Our Family's Trouble manuscript attributed to Richard Williams Bell (c.
+1846).

-2. Folklore and historical analyses of the Bell Witch legend and its sourcing.
+2. Folklore and historical analyses of the Bell Witch legend and its late, single-source documentation.

-3. Robertson County, Tennessee records relating to the Bell family.
+3. Robertson County, Tennessee records relating to the Bell family and the Kate Batts dispute.

-4. Surveys of American haunting legends and their development.
+4. Surveys of American haunting legends and their development; the Richard Powell / adolescent-focused mundane theories; the modern Bell Witch Cave heritage industry.

 Frequently asked questions.